-When you stand among the ancient, gigantic Douglas firs at Cathedral Grove, you’ll be awestruck by the sheer beauty of the 800-year-old forest.
-It’s like a magical fairyland.
+Standing amongst the ancient, gigantic Douglas firs at Cathedral Grove is a humbling experience.
+You’ll feel awestruck by the sheer beauty and history of the 800-year-old forest.
 The trees reach for the sky and are taller than you’ll ever imagine.
 As you walk in their shadows, the golden rays of the sun trickle through the branches.
 Their bark is strong, thick from hundreds of years of growth and it’s amazing to think of what these trees have seen in their lifetime.

 About 350 years ago, a devastating wildfire raged through Cathedral Grove.
-In 1997 a giant windstorm swept through the area and wiped out many trees.
-While lots of the trees today are about 300 years old, there are still survivors from these natural disasters that are an astounding 800+ years old!
-It’s truly humbling to stand amongst these giants.
+Later, in 1997, a giant windstorm swept through and wiped out a ton of trees.
+While many of the trees today are about 300 years old, there are still survivors from these natural disasters that are an astounding 800+ years old!
+It’s truly humbling to stand among these giants.

 Visiting Cathedral Grove

 Cathedral Grove is located on Highway 4, just outside of Port Alberni.
 It’s located literally off the side of the highway and, because it’s so easy to access, it’s a very popular tourist stop.
 Even with all the people, Cathedral Grove is totally worth the stop.

 The highway runs between Cathedral Grove and the small stretch of road often becomes a bottleneck.
 The highway is single lane and narrow, with wide shoulders and large ditches.
 Although there’s limited parking at the trailhead, the large shoulders provide plenty of parking on the side of the highway.
 We had no trouble finding parking a couple hundred feet from the trailhead.
 Be very careful when you’re crossing the highway.

 There are outhouses and clearly marked maps at both trailheads.
 On the northern side of the highway is the Old Growth Trail and on the southern side are the Big Tree and Living Forest Trails.